If you know me well, a word you might use to describe me is…observant.

 Amy taught me if you want to resonate with your audience, I mean deeply connect with them, you have to let your guard down.
 You have to get real with who you are and not be ashamed of any part of it.
 You have to communicate with your audience like you would with your best friend, because in a many ways, they are.
 She taught me that writing is more powerful than I thought, a power that can’t be measured by Google Analytics.
 She inspired me to write the post 16 Things You Don’t Know About Me…But Should.
 Funny enough that post, a post that has nothing to do with business, is one of our most read pieces.

 Amy, if you are reading this….thank you.
-Please let me know how I can help you in 2015.
+Please let me know how I can help you.

 Chris Brogan